Board of Directors

 Scott Anderson has served as a Director since March 1997.
 Mr. Anderson has been a principal of Cedar Grove Partners, LLC, an investment and advisory concern, since 1997, and a principal of Cedar Grove Investments, LLC, a private seed capital firm, since 1998.
 Mr. Anderson was with McCaw Cellular/AT&T Wireless, most recently as Senior Vice President of the Acquisitions and Development group, from 1986 until 1997.
 Before joining McCaw Cellular in 1986, Mr. Anderson was engaged in private law practice.
 More recently, Mr. Anderson served on the board of directors and was Audit Committee Chairman of SunCom Wireless Holdings, Inc. until its acquisition by T-Mobile USA, Inc. in February 2008.
 Mr. Anderson has been a director of TC Global, Inc., a public registrant, since July 2010.
 He currently serves on the board of directors of several private companies, including mInfo, Inc., Digital Scirocco, Inc., Globys, Inc., Root Wireless, Inc. and Anvil Corp.
 Mr. Anderson is a member and Chief Executive Officer of Toba Inlet PCS, LLC, a wireless license holder.
 He holds a Bachelor of Arts degree in History from the University of Washington, magna cum laude, and a J.D. from the University of Washington Law School, with highest honors.

 Eric DeMarco joined Kratos in November 2003 as President and Chief Operating Officer.
 Mr. DeMarco was appointed a Director and assumed the role of Chief Executive Officer in April 2004.
 Prior to coming to the Company, Mr. DeMarco most recently served as President and Chief Operating Officer of The Titan Corporation (Titan).
 Prior to his promotion to President and Chief Operating Officer, Mr. DeMarco served as Executive Vice President and Chief Financial Officer of Titan.
 Prior to joining Titan, Mr. DeMarco served in a variety of public accounting positions, primarily focusing on large multinational corporations and publicly traded companies.
+Mr. DeMarco has served as Chairman of the Board of WaveStream Corporation and currently serves on the board of directors of Kratos Defense & Security Solutions, Inc. and nLight Corporation.
 Mr. DeMarco holds a Bachelor of Science degree in Business Administration and Finance, summa cum laude, from the University of New Hampshire.
-A corporate biography for Mr. DeMarco is available here.

 William Hoglund has served as a Director since February 2001 and Chairman of the Board since June 2009.
 Mr. Hoglund has been a member and owner of SAFE Boats International, a leading manufacturer of vessels for military, law enforcement, and commercial purposes, since 2000.
 From 1994 to 2000, Mr. Hoglund served as Vice President and Chief Financial Officer of Eagle River, LLC, a private investment company.
 During his tenure at Eagle River, Mr. Hoglund served as a director of Nextel Communications, Inc. and Nextlink Communications, Inc. From 1977 to 1994, Mr. Hoglund worked for J.P.
 Morgan & Co. and several of its subsidiaries.
 Mr. Hoglund held a variety of positions in J.P.
 Morgan’s commercial and investment banking operations.
 Mr. Hoglund holds a Bachelor of Arts degree in Management Science and German Literature, cum laude, from Duke University and Master of Business Administration from the University of Chicago.